fwcd/advent-of-code-2021/day18/README.md

 ## Running

-Make sure to have a recent Curry compiler installed, e.g. PAKCS 3 or KiCS2 3.
+Make sure to have a recent Curry compiler installed, e.g. KiCS2 3 or PAKCS 3.
 Run

 ```bash
 $CURRY cypm install
 ```

-then
+to install the dependencies then

 ```bash
 $CURRY :load Main :eval main :quit
 ```

-where `$CURRY` is your compiler of choice, e.g. `kics2` or `pakcs`.
+to run the program, where `$CURRY` is your compiler of choice, e.g. `kics2` or `pakcs`.